inUtil-info/whin2-contrib/README.md

 ## Whin Nodes:

-When you install `@inutil-labs/node-red-whin-whatsapp` package, you will get three nodes available on node-red Palette under the Network category:
+When you install `@inutil-labs/node-red-whin-whatsapp` package, you will get these nodes available on node-red Palette under the Network category:

 - whin-send
 - whin-group
 - whin-webhook
+- whin-listener
+- whin-enrol

 These Nodes rely on a configuration Node called whin-config (not visible on the editor Palette).